drshahizan/Python_EDA/assignment/ass2/hpdp/3H/case_study2a/readme.md

-## Step 1: Selecting Automated EDA Tool
+## Step 1: Selecting Automated EDA Tool: Autoviz

 Autoviz is a powerful tool that allows users to easily visualize any dataset without the need for manual data manipulation or coding.